ta-data-bcn/lab-reading-about-statistic-concepts/README.md

 [A cool general explanation](http://arts.show/tested7)

 So, take one single example in the articles you just read, which specific test/s would you apply?
 (We want you just to do a draft and think a little bit how to apply the tests you already know in this case)

+Carrying out an A/B Test:

+	1. Design the study to investigate your aim, without being biased towards one result or another, whilst collecting sufficient information.
+	2. Establish the null hypothesis and alternative hypothesis.
+	3. Identify your users.
+	4. Detemrine the key metrics eg: hits per hour / day / month.
+	5. Run the test, record the success rate, allow it to run for a sufficient amount of time.
+	6. Plot the distribution of the difference between the samples.
+	7. Calculate the statistical power.
+	8. Evaluate how the sample size affects testing.
+	9. Take action based on the outputted metrics and plan the next A/B test based on the significance or lack thereof of previous test.

 ## Deliverables
 You need to submit a markdown file with the answers to the questions above.
 You can create a new `.md` file or directly edit the `README.md`.